tgarratt/HungryHerbivore-Milestone3/README.md

 ### Future features

 - More filters to get a more refined search and even adding more variables to the forms and database such as cusine styles or alergy friendly recipes.
+- A way to filter the form text, I did not want to be restictive when adding a recipe so as long as the input fields are not empty they will submit, in future I'd hope to filter this to make sure the information added makes sense.

 ## Technologies used